ganeti/ganeti/doc/design-performance-tests.rst

 The following tests are added to the QA:

   * Submitting twice as many instance creation request as there are nodes in the cluster, using DRBD as disk template.
+    The job parameters are chosen according to best practice for parallel instance creation without running the risk of instance creation failing for too many parallel creation attempts.
     As soon as a creation job succeeds, submit a removal job for this instance.
   * Submitting twice as many instance creation request as there are nodes in the cluster, using Plain as disk template.
 As soon as a creation job succeeds, submit a removal job for this instance.